 After the registration to the service, as described here, the PRISMA shipper API is activated immediately.
 It is possible to upgrade at any time, downgrading or cancelling the service will only be effective from the next payment period.

-The shipper admin can generate the token that is necessary to authenticate your system while using the API service in the 'Shipper admin' section under 'Premium services'.
+The shipper admin can generate the token that is necessary to authenticate your system while using the API service by going to the gear box in the top-right corner of the screen under "Premium services".

 Note: You can only have one token per company active at the same time.
 This means if one admin generates a new token, any previously generated tokens for your company are void.